tellyalogicalguy/RNAseq_pipeline/README.md

 They were also designed to keep the scripts in the `HOME`/`PROJECT` space and the large input and output files in the `SCRATCH` space for not running into storage limitaions and for faster read/write operations.
 This is done by mirroring the folder structure in both the `HOME` and `SCRATCH` spaces, with only symlinks pointing to the large files being stored in the `HOME` space.

+The pipeline will take single-end or paired-end FASTQ files and:
+*Filter with `fastp`
+*Align files with `STAR` aligner (multisample 2-pass mode) *Use `featureCounts` to count reads
+*Use `DESeq2` to perform differential expression analysis *Use `rMATS` to perform differential splicing analysis

+The raw files can be optionally downloaded from `SRA` and it is advised to run `01_fastqc.sh` (see below for details) to perform quality control with `fastqc`.

 ## Setting up
 The project folders and scripts can be set-up by running the `setup_initial_folders_hnRNPL_RNAseq.sh` script.
 This script will take the name of a cell line/type as an argument and set up several folders necessary for the rest of the pipeline.